 Love paella?
 But did you know this delicious saffron rice dish was actually first cooked in Valencia?
 Okay, in the tiny village of El Palmar, some 20 km south of the city, to be exact.

-Originally, paella was prepared with chicken, rabbit, and snails.
+A fun fact about paella is that originally it was prepared with chicken, rabbit, and snails.
 This is called paella Valenciana and is considered to be the most authentic recipe.